johnfraserss/ccc/README.md

-# CCC 2023
+# CCC 2024
 Canadian Computing Competition Information

-For any student at John Fraser SS interested in competing in the University of Waterloo [Canadian Computing Competition (CCC)](https://www.cemc.uwaterloo.ca/contests/ccc-cco.html) in **February 2023**, please read the information below and complete the survey.
+For any student at John Fraser SS interested in competing in the University of Waterloo [Canadian Computing Competition (CCC)](https://www.cemc.uwaterloo.ca/contests/ccc-cco.html) in **February 2024**, please read the information below and complete the survey.

 #### When:
-- February 15, 2023
+- February 21, 2024

 #### What time:
-- We will be running the contest from 12:10PM - 3:20PM
+- We will be running the contest from 12:10 to 3:20

 #### Cost:
 - ~$10.00